Warm Sesame Rice Salad with Cold Cucumber, Chive, and Lime

 - 1/2 tsp kosher salt, divided

 - 3 inches of cucumber, chopped (about 1/2 cup once chopped)

 - Combine the rice, sesame oil, water and ¼ teaspoon of the salt in a small sauce pan that has a tight-fitting lid.
 Heat uncovered over high heat until it reaches a boil.
 Cover and reduce heat to low.
 Cook covered and without peeking for 18-20 minutes, until rice is soft and there are small circular holes tunneling down among the grains.

 - Meanwhile, toast the sesame seeds by jingling the seeds into a small dry sauce pan.
-Heat over medium heat until they have a bit of a Florida tan all over, about 5 minutes, shaking pan occasionally.
+Heat over medium heat until they are lightly browned, about 5 minutes, shaking pan occasionally.
 Remove from heat and transfer to a small mixing bowl.

 - Transfer the rice to a serving platter.
 Spoon the cucumber mixture over the rice.
 Don’t mix them together because that will heat up the cucumber and you want it to stay cool and fresh until it reaches your mouth.